What is Hierarchy?

 In the example below, I first selected the system, then I selected the entity:

 Finally I selected the branch.
 Each user will always select a branch to tie themselves.
 Once this is done, they may select the level that they wish to work out of.
 For example, I may be tying myself to the Memphis SE branch but I am entering the system at the entity level.
 Therefore, I should be able work with records that exist for all the branches in the entity, although I have tied my user to one specifically:

-When a user selects a level, Beyond will determine what records you are able to view and, if entering records, where those will be viewable.
+When a user selects a hierarchy level, Beyond will determine what records you are able to view and, if entering records, where those will be viewable.

 For example, if branch level is selected and records are created at this level, those records will only be available to view for those who are in the selected branch level, or in a level above this branch.

 *Note* Notice that when selecting the level, the current branch location and level may be marked as a favorite.

 If you are at branch level, you will be able to view any records that were entered at that level and specific branch.
 Records entered while the user was at or above that branch's level (ClassVs Temp, Entity, etc) will also be visible.

 In other words, the level the records were entered at determines where they are viewable in Beyond.
 Records can filter down and up, but not laterally.
 If records are entered at entity level, they will be available to view in any area (ClassVsTemp, Branch, etc.) within/below that entity, but not from within another entity.

 Depending on your operation, it may be beneficial to enter records at an entity or ClassVsTemp level.
 This ensures that regardless of what branch you are in, you are still able to view anything which was entered at hierarchy level above the current branch (information filters down).